Given the extraordinary circumstances, Assumption will temporarily offer to students flexibility with regard to their grades.

 What is pass/no credit?

 Pass/no credit is an option that allows students to receive credit for a course with a grade of C- or higher without a letter grade being calculated in their GPAs.
 Students who receive a grade below C- do not receive credit for the course, but it is also not calculated in their GPAs.
-Normally, Assumption allows sophomores, juniors, and seniors to take a total of two courses on this basis during their time at the College, outside their majors and the Core Curriculum.
+Normally, Assumption allows sophomores, juniors, and seniors to take a total of two courses on this basis during their time at the University, outside their majors and the Core Curriculum.
 But these are not normal times.

 What is the policy for Spring 2020?